-Amna Rizvi is the Director of Community Development at Health Union.
+Amna Rizvi is Senior Director of Community Development at Health Union.
 In this role, she uses her background in health communications to understand and cater to the needs of people living with challenging health conditions.
 Amna has a Master’s degree in Public Health and many years of experience in the government and non-profit sector.
 She uses her experience and skills to build and sustain communities where patients feel empowered to advocate for themselves, get the most up-to-date information about their health conditions, and share experiences in order to improve the quality of their lives.

-Erin is a Moderator at Health Union.
+Erin is a Senior Cross-Community Moderator at Health Union.
 She was born in South Dakota, raised in Pennsylvania, and has spent her adult life in the Midwest.
-She went to college to pursue a writing career, but found her passion in helping people achieve their health goals.
+She went to college to pursue a writing career but found her passion in helping people achieve their health goals.
 She worked as a Health Coach and patient liaison for seven years before taking time off to raise a family.
 She enjoys supporting people as they seek to make improvements in their lives or when they are facing personal health challenges.
 In her spare time, she enjoys reading, writing, playing guitar and chasing after her kids.

-Juliana Swaren, MPH, CHES® is Senior Manager of Community Development at Health Union.
+Juliana Swaren, MPH, CHES® is an Associate Director of Community Development at Health Union.
 Juliana holds a Master of Public Health degree from Emory University, as well as a Bachelor’s degree in Public Health and Psychology.
-As a former contract writer for Health Union, Juliana combines her passion for health communications with her understanding of behavior science, health education, and patient engagement.
+As a former cross-community writer for Health Union, Juliana combines her passion for health communications with her understanding of behavior science, health education, and patient engagement.
 Working with the Community Development team, Juliana strives to find inventive and effective ways to build community, helping patients to feel better and lead healthier lives.

-Shayna Yeates is Manager of Community Development at Health Union, who holds a Bachelor’s Degree in Psychology with a minor in Philosophy.
+Shayna Yeates is a Senior Manager of Community Development at Health Union, who holds a Bachelor’s Degree in Psychology with a minor in Philosophy.
 Her volunteer experience as an online crisis counselor reinforced her belief in the power of a supportive community and an empathic ear when confronting uncertainty.
 Shayna is enthusiastic to draw on her background in the social sciences to find creative ways to help build these meaningful communities where members can connect with empowering resources.

 Professional medical writers